 - Fava beans (a type of bean found in the Mediterranean)

 - Tolbutamide (Orinase)

 Learn about all the foods and medications to avoid

 How the IHTC can help you

 The IHTC is committed to providing expert care for infants, children, teens, and adults with G6PD.
 As a center of excellence in the treatment of bleeding and clotting disorders, the IHTC offers a high level of coordinated care for patients with this disorder.
 We also provide prompt communication with your local healthcare provider related to our treatment plan and your progress.
 The IHTC team collaborates with national experts and patient participation in research studies may be available.

-At the IHTC we have clinicians who are experts in treating G6PD and providing support to patients with this disorder.
+At the IHTC, we have clinicians who are experts in treating G6PD and providing support to patients with this disorder.
 As patients with G6PD must avoid certain foods and medicines, it is very important that you are seen by a clinician who is familiar with the signs and treatment of G6PD.
 We can help you with diagnosis, testing and treatment; and can provide expert dietary guidance suitable for your specific needs.

-For more information, please contact the IHTC.
+If you live in Indiana and need more information, please contact the IHTC.